 While a clear health and safety policy is important, it is equally important for an organisation to have an insurance policy to cover any work that you do for them.

-It is the volunteer's responsibility to buy insurance cover for their own vehicle while carrying out volunteering activity.
+It is the volunteer's responsibility to make sure they have insurance cover for their own vehicle while carrying out volunteering activity.

 As a volunteer, you have the same rights as an employee, under the Data Protection Act.
 This means the organisation you're volunteering for must keep to rules about collecting and storing your personal information in computer or paper files.

 For more information on the Data Protection Act 2018, go to the Information Commissioner's Office website.

 There's no special provision under UK immigration law for people outside the European Economic Area to come to the UK to do voluntary work.
 However, to support charitable work and youth mobility, the government operates a concession.
 There are strict rules that must be met in order to get this.